A strong logo can be the difference between a successful business and one that fails.

 Here are ten mattress brands with logos that sufficiently express brand identity.

-Nectar’s logo features a simple sans serif font with clean edges and a touch of softness.
-There’s a square image with a rounded corner on the top right side.
-It’s somehow reminiscent of a blanket laid out on a bed, with one edge turned down.
+First on the list is Nectar.
+The brand’s logo features a simple sans-serif font with clean edges and a touch of softness.
+There’s a square image with a rounded corner on the top right.
+In fact, It’s somehow reminiscent of a blanket laid out on a bed, with one edge turned down.

 According to their About page, their brand gears itself towards one goal.
 “We’ve aligned all our efforts around one simple promise: The best sleep of your life, guaranteed,” the page said.
 The midnight blue hue of the logo somehow reflects this commitment.
 The white background gives the logo a quiet, minimalist look.